moderneinc/mass-ingest-example/README.md

 Now that you have a Docker image built, you will need to deploy it to the container management platform of your choice and have it run on a schedule.
 We will leave this as an exercise for the reader as there are many platforms and options for running this.

+That being said, **at a minimum**, we recommend that you run this image on a system with at least 2 CPU cores, 16 GB of memory, and 32 GB of disk space.
+Depending on your repo sizes and desired mass ingest cycle time, you may choose to increase these specs.

+For example, if you have 1000+ repositories, we recommend using 64-128 GB of storage space.

+It's your responsibility to monitor this and adjust as needed.
+See the [next step](#step-5-monitor-the-ingestion-process) for monitoring instructions.

 > [!NOTE]
 > We recommend attaching a volume mount to the container at `/var/moderne` to ensure that cloned repositories are stored outside of the guest.